Vimal Mishra: Career

 He started his career as a Post-Doctoral Research Associate at the University of Washington-Seattle, Washington where he served for two years.
 Coming back to India, he joined as an assistant professor at the Indian Institute of Technology, Gandhinagar.
 He is currently serving as a Vikram Sarabhai Chair Professor, lead researcher at IIT Gandhinagar.

 Prof. Mishra is a Fellow of American Geophysical Union (AGU), Fellow of Indian Academy of Sciences, The National Academy of Sciences, India (NASI), Indian National Science Academy, Indian Meteorological Society (IMS), a member of other reputed organizations and committees.

 Prof. Mishra's lab at IITGN is reported to make a significant contribution to developing real-time monitoring and prediction systems for droughts and floods in India.
 He is credited with developing and transferring an operational platform for real-time monitoring and forecasting of land surface hydrology products to the India Meteorological Department (IMD).
 The India Drought Monitor, a platform he developed, provides real-time information and forecasts on drought.

 A study conducted by Prof. Mishra and his team on “Drought and Famine in India, 1870–2016”, published in the Geophysical Research Letters Journal, provided scientific backing for the argument that Winston Churchill's policies played a significant role in contributing to the 1943 catastrophe, The Bengal famine, that claimed 3 million Indian lives.

 He is also a lead author for India's Climate Research Agenda: 2030 and beyond.
 He was a contributing author of the Intergovernmental Panel on Climate Change (IPCC).
 He served as an expert in the Scoping Meeting of IPCC AR7.

-He is on editorial board as an editor, associate editor of various journals such as Earth's Future (AGU), Scientific Data (Nature Publishing Group), Journal of Hydrology, Frontiers in Earth Sciences, Frontiers in Climate, Remote Sensing of Earth Systems Science (Springer), and other reputed journals with high impact factor.
+He is on editorial board as an editor, associate editor of various journals such as Earth's Future (AGU), Scientific Data (Nature Publishing Group), Journal of Hydrology, Frontiers in Earth Sciences, Frontiers in Climate, Remote Sensing of Earth Systems Science (Springer), and other journals.